Angina Pictoris

 previous CABG;

-Comparisons of PTCA vs drugs alone show that PTCA may control symptoms better but with more frequent early cardiac events
+vs drugs alone show that PTCA may control symptoms better but with more frequent early cardiac

 (eg MI and need for CABG) and little effect on mortality.